Gabriel-H189/SeagullScaringV2/README.md

 Seagull Scaring was created to stop the biggest problem plaguing my school since I can’t remember when.
 It has been tested to have a 98% success rate against seagulls (or shall I say gulls) of all shapes and sizes!
 Seagull Scaring V2 is a user-friendly GUI interface for Seagull Scaring 1.4 written using the CustomTkinter library.
-The recommended settings are meant to be used during 1 lunchtime.
+The recommended settings are meant to be used during 1 lunchtime (45 minutes).

 ### Install instructions
 1. Unzip the program folder.